jaiarobotics/jaiabot/scripts/sim-docker/README.md

 1.  **`$ ./build-image.sh`**
     * This will build the Docker image needed to run the simulator.
     * This will take a while.
+    * Windows users should enter the following command (from the bash script above)
+    * `docker build --progress=plain --no-cache -t jaiauser:jaia-sim-image .`

 2.  **Edit sim_env_vars.txt**
     * This file contains environment variables that will be used to set up the simulation: